google/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

 ### CentOS 7 and RHEL 7

-gtest is included in EPEL and RHEL Extra Repositories.
-Install the RPM:
+GTest is included in the EPEL and RHEL Extra Repositories.
+Install the RPM with:

 ```bash
 yum install -y gtest-devel